ustclzh/ustclzh.github.io/_pages/about.md

 # 🎖 Honors and Awards

-*2021* Honorable Mention for the Best Paper in the 2020 IISE Transactions:
+- Honorable Mention for the Best Paper in the 2020 IISE Transactions:

-    IISE transactions Annual Meeting
+  - IISE transactions Annual Meeting
+  - 2021

-IISE transactions Featured Article
+- IISE transactions Featured Article

-    IISE transactions}{2019}
+  - IISE transactions
+  - 2019

-Best Paper Award
+- Best Paper Award

-    The 11th International Conference on Reliability, Maintainability and Safety (ICRMS) 2016
+  - The 11th International Conference on Reliability, Maintainability and Safety (ICRMS)
+  - 2016

-Outstanding Freshman Scholarship
+- Outstanding Freshman Scholarship

-    {Academy of Mathematics and Systems Science, Chinese Academy of Sciences}{2014}
+  - Academy of Mathematics and Systems Science, Chinese Academy of Sciences
+  - 2014

-Honor degree of Hua Loo-Keng Talent Program in Mathematics
+- Honor degree of Hua Loo-Keng Talent Program in Mathematics

-    Unicersity of Science and Technology of China
+  - Unicersity of Science and Technology of China
-    2014
+  - 2014

-National Scholarship
+- National Scholarship

-    Unicersity of Science and Technology of China
+  - Unicersity of Science and Technology of China
-    2013
+  - 2013

-Outstanding Undergraduate Scholarship
+- Outstanding Undergraduate Scholarship

-    Unicersity of Science and Technology of China 2011,2012
+  - Unicersity of Science and Technology of China
+  - 2011,2012

 # 📖 Educations